How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of

 \end{assumption} \begin{remark} \Cref{assump_kappa1} ensures that any local maxima of $\loglikelihood$ achieved outside of the $\left(\deltabar-\|\mle-\map\|\right)$-ball around the MLE do not get arbitrarily close to the global maximum achieved at the MLE.
 It also ensures that the posterior puts asymptotically negligible mass outside the $\left(\deltabar-\|\mle-\map\|\right)$-neighborhood around the MLE.
 As a result, only the \textit{locally Gaussian} part around the MLE remains as the sample size $n$ grows.
 Note that for the vast majority of commonly used parametric models and data generating distributions, $\|\mle-\map\|$, which appears in the expression for the radius of the ball, will tend to $0$ as $n\to\infty$, a.s.
 Moreover, note that we do not strictly require that $\kappabar$ not depend on the sample size $n$.
 Under certain conditions, our bounds will converge to zero as $n\to\infty$ even if $\bar{\kappa}\xrightarrow{n\to\infty} 0$, as long as $\kappabar$ vanishes strictly slower than $\frac{d\log n}{n}$ (see \Cref{sec:sample_size_dep,dimension_dependence} for more discussion).

-This kind of assumption is standard in the discussion of the Bernstein--von Mises Theorem, both in classical references \cite{ghosh} and in more recent ones, \cite{miller}.
+This kind of assumption is standard in the discussion of the Bernstein--von Mises Theorem, both in classical references \citep{ghosh} and in more recent ones \citep{miller}.
 Nevertheless, we note that there are references in which this assumption is replaced with certain weaker probabilistic separation conditions (such as uniformly consistent tests), see e.g. \cite{vandervaart}.
-However, it is not clear how to adapt this type of conditions to our setup in which we seek to obtain computable non-asymptotic bounds.
-Similarly, the author of \cite{miller} remarked that it is already not clear how to do so when proving the asymptotic convergence of the posterior to Gaussianity when the studied convergence is almost sure, rather than in probability. \end{remark}
+However, it is not clear how to adapt similar conditions to our setup, in which we seek to obtain computable non-asymptotic bounds.
+Similarly, \cite{miller} remarked that it is already not clear how to use probabilistic separation conditions for proving the asymptotic convergence of the posterior to Gaussianity when the studied convergence is almost sure, rather than in probability. \end{remark}